farirpgs/fari-app/docs/fari-wiki.md

 ## What are Scenes used for ?

-When you play table-top RPGs in real life, each scene will probably consists of a bunch of index cards laid out all over a table.
+When you play tabletop RPGs in real life, each scene will probably consists of a bunch of index cards laid out all over a table.

 Those cards will probably be of different colors, have text, numbers and checkboxes doodled all over them.